mindsdb/mindsdb/docs/website/docs/InsideMindsDB.md

 Finally, the various stats are passed on as part of the metadata, so that further phases and the model itself can use them.

-## StatsLoader

-There are some transaction such as PREDICT for which the statistical information should be already known from a previous TRAIN.
-This phase loads the right stats in the transaction metadata.

 ## Model Backend

 * **ModelTrainer**: The model backend will feed the data to a machine learning framework which does the training and predicting.
 Currently the two learning backends we are working